Tyrrrz/CliWrap/Readme.md

 The fluent interface provided by the command object allows you to configure various options related to its execution.
 Below list covers all available configuration methods and their usage.

+> **Note**:
-> 💡 `Command` is an immutable object — all configuration methods listed here create a new instance instead of modifying the existing one.
+> `Command` is an immutable object — all configuration methods listed here create a new instance instead of modifying the existing one.

 #### `WithArguments(...)`